uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.10.0 =
+* Update google-api-php-client from v2.2.4 to v2.7.1.
+Note: extra Google Services have been removed from the vendor library to support hosts that don't like the large vendor library (12,659 files were removed).
+If you have any problems with your Google sign-ins, please downgrade to 2.9.14 and open a support request!

 = 2.9.14 =
 * Add `authorizer_additional_ldap_attributes_to_retrieve` filter hook to specify an array of other LDAP attributes to fetch.
 Props @schtiefel for the [pull request](https://github.com/uhm-coe/authorizer/pull/94)!
 * Fix W3C validator errors related to type="text/javascript" in script tags.